msahithi29/plagiarism_detector/README.md

 Program is written in Java
 The program finds plagiarised data using three steps : shingling, minhashing, and locality sensitive hashing (LSH) The output shows the following:
-  a) shingling matrix and random permutations,
+  1) shingling matrix and random permutations,
-  b) signature matrix,
+  2) signature matrix,
-  c) LSH family atleast (0.2, 0.8, 0.997, 0.003)-sensitive
+  3) LSH family atleast (0.2, 0.8, 0.997, 0.003)-sensitive
-  d) plagiarism pairs
+  4) plagiarism pairs

 Input:
   1) Should contain files for finding plagiarism